ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 def wait_for_start():
     """
-    Wait for user to press the center button to start.
+    Wait for the user to press the center button to start.
     """
     btn.wait_for_bump('enter')
 ```